 New Women on Wings’ business partner Prem Samriddhi Foundation was founded in 2018 and is headquartered in Bundi, Rajasthan.
 The foundation works on conservation and promotion of indigenous millets and seeds with small and marginalized women farmers.
 It provides holistic support services encompassing on-farm conservation and cultivation, capacity building, popularization of indigenous varieties, market linkages, participatory research and development.
 In September 2022, Prem Samriddhi Foundation and Women on Wings started collaborating on their joint goal of increasing the number of jobs for women in rural India.

 Improving soil and increasing farm productivity

 Prem Samriddhi Foundation (Prem Samriddhi) was founded out of a desire to enhance the income of small, marginalized women farmers.
-The farmers were facing a deterioration of the soil because of the use of fertilizers and pesticides and endured a decrease in profitability.
+The farmers were facing a deterioration of the soil because of fertilizer and pesticide use and endured a decrease in profitability.
 Prem Samriddhi started working on conservation and promotion of indigenous millets and seeds with the women farmers thus increasing farm productivity and reducing costs.
-The foundation helps marginalized farmers to improve the soil quality, creating indigenous multi crop systems to reduce single crop dependency.
+The foundation helps marginalized farmers to improve the soil quality, creating indigenous multi-crop systems to reduce single crop dependency.